dougsagar/knowledge/Scrum/Notes_PSMI.md

-## Scrum
+# Scrum
 Scrum is a collaboration framework within which people can address complex adaptive problems, while productively and creatively delivering products of the highest possible value.

-## NOTE: Scrum is not a methodology, process, or technique for building products.
+### NOTE: Scrum is not a methodology, process, or technique for building products.
 It is a container framework wrapping around any appropiate process or technique. i.e XP

 ## Empiricism:

 ## Scrum Structure:
-1. Roles
+**Roles**
-1.1 Product Owner
+1. Product Owner
-1.2 Scrum Master
+2. Scrum Master
-1.3 Development Team
+3. Development Team

 ### What is their responsability?
-** Scrum Master: ** Guardian Scrum Implementation.
+**Scrum Master**: Guardian Scrum Implementation.
 Help the teams and enact it by spirit.
-Eliminate Scrumbuts ** Product Owner:** Build and maintain a backlog of valuable product and help teams understand and deliver high value ** Development Team:** Understand Scrum and selft-organize to focus and deliver the Sprint goal.
+Eliminate Scrumbuts **Product Owner**: Build and maintain a backlog of valuable product and help teams understand and deliver high value **Development Team**: Understand Scrum and selft-organize to focus and deliver the Sprint goal.
 Improve the way of working sprint by sprint.

 ### What do they manage?
-** Scrum Master: ** Not people.
-Manage the Scrum implementation ** Product Owner: ** Not people.
-Manage the Product Backlog ** Development Team: ** Not people.
+**Scrum Master**: Not people.
+Manage the Scrum implementation **Product Owner**: Not people.
+Manage the Product Backlog **Development Team**: Not people.
 Manage the Sprint backlog and the development work

 ### Who do they work with?
-** Scrum Master: ** One or more Scrum Teams
+**Scrum Master**: One or more Scrum Teams
-** Product Owner: ** One or more Scrum Teams
+**Product Owner**: One or more Scrum Teams
 ** Development Team: ** One Scrum Team dedicated

 ### Is it a dedicated role?
-** Scrum Master: ** They can be dedicated.
-They can also be a Development Team member ** Product Owner: ** They can be dedicated.
-They can also be a Development Team member ** Development Team: ** They can also play another Scrum role
+**Scrum Master**: They can be dedicated.
+They can also be a Development Team member **Product Owner**: They can be dedicated.
+They can also be a Development Team member **Development Team**: They can also play another Scrum role

 ### Who do they report?
-** Scrum Master | Product Owner | Development Team: **
+**Scrum Master | Product Owner | Development Team**:
 They self organize how to do their work.
 With respect to HR aspects, they report to some appropriate authority in the organization

-2. Events
+2. Events:
-2.1 Sprint
+    * Sprint
-2.2 Daily Scrum
+    * Daily Scrum
-2.3 Sprint planning
+    * Sprint planning
-2.4 Sprint Review
+    * Sprint Review
-2.4 Sprint Retrospective
+    * Sprint Retrospective

-3. Artifacts
+3. Artifacts:
-3.1 Increment
+    * Increment
-3.2 Done
+    * Done
-3.3 Product Backlog
+    * Product Backlog

 ## 4. Rules
-## 4.1 Product Owner##
+### 4.1 Product Owner
-** Rules: **
 * They can be full or part time for a Scrum Team.
 They are usually a Product Owner for more than one Scrum Team in parallel.
 * It can delegate one or more responsabilities to others in the Team, but they are still accountable for the product value
 * It is mandatory to participate in all events except the Daily Scrum.